OMCMS-OpenMarketContentManagementSystem/Website/index.md

 4. Upon sending inqueries to vendor only one able to decrypt it is the vendor.
 5. Blogging support only for admins at the moment.
 6. Users can upload a seperate Public GPG-Key for securing there communications.
-7. Backup and restore with click of a button with built in md5 hashing for integrity checks by default.
+7. Backup and restore with ease with built in md5 hashing for integrity checks by default.
 8. OMCMS Currently Only Supports MySQL.
 9. Tagging and rep system for every user including vendors.
-10. Only users who had bought that particular item can leave a review, to help prevent false claims/reviews.
+10. Only users who had bought that particular item can leave a review, which helps prevent fake reviews.
 11. No Javascript as this project is privacy focussed while being Tor Browser friendly.
-12.

 ## How does this work?